madhusudhan-RSA/TOUCH-ACTIVATED-DISTANCE-MEASUREMENT/README.md

-## Touch-Activated Ultrasonic Distance Measurement System
+## Touch Activated Ultrasonic Distance Measurement System

 This project involves creating a **touch-activated system** that triggers an **ultrasonic sensor** to measure distance and display the result on an **I2C LCD screen**.
 The system is designed to measure the distance of objects in front of the ultrasonic sensor, but only when the user activates the system by touching a designated touch sensor.